3lLobo/ipfs2cortx/README.md

 - Cache user-specific S3-endpoint 📦
 - Invert bridge 📦

-Dynamicly hosted:
+Dynamically hosted:
 [Netlify Demo](https://cortxportal.netlify.app/)

 Static hosted on IPFS by Fleek:
 [InterPlanetary Demo](https://cortxbridge.on.fleek.co/)

+*These demos use a mock-ip server response as they are not connected to a CORTX cluster.*
 ## How-to use 🚀

-To use the full functionality, the frontend requires a connection to both a CORTX cluster and an IPFS node.
-The later running on the same localhost.
+To njoy the full functionality, the frontend requires a connection to both a CORTX cluster and an IPFS node.
+The latter running on the same localhost.

 Follow these steps: